-4.44.2 Timeliness
+4.2 Timeliness

 In the interest of fair and effective sport justice, anti-doping rule violations should be prosecuted in a timely manner.
-Irrespective of the type of anti-doping rule violation involved, and save for cases involving complex issues or delays not in the control of the Anti-Doping Organization (e.g. delays attributable to the Athlete or other Person), Anti-Doping Organizations should be able to conclude Results Management (including the hearing processat first instance) within a maximum of six6 months from the notification under Article 5 below.
+Irrespective of the type of anti-doping rule violation involved, and save for cases involving complex issues or delays not in the control of the Anti-Doping Organization (e.g. delays attributable to the Athlete or other Person), Anti-Doping Organizations should be able to conclude Results Management (including the Hearing Process at first instance) within six (6) months from the notification as per Article 5 below.

-[Comment to Article 4.2: The 6 months' period is a guideline, which may lead to Consequences in terms of compliance for the Results Management Authority only in case of severe and/or repeated failure(s).]
+[Comment to Article 4.2: The six (6) months' period is a guideline, which may lead to consequences in terms of compliance for the Results Management Authority only in case of severe and/or repeated failure(s).]